 My thoughts….
 Yeah, yeah, sitting still for that long, what a waste of time!

 During 2018 I engaged a phycologist in my law practice take our team through his program called ‘Mindfulness for Lawyers’.
-It was a wonderful experience and I learnt new skills around breathing and mindfully working through stress and emotions for myself, my team and our clients, who of course are all in highly stressful situations as they go through divorce.
-At the end of the year’s training we all had to write a letter to ourselves as to what we would implement over the next twelve months.
+It was a wonderful experience and I learned new skills around breathing and mindfully working through stress and emotions for myself, my team and our clients, who of course are all in highly stressful situations as they go through a divorce.
+At the end of the year’s training, we all had to write a letter to ourselves as to what we would implement over the next twelve months.

 I wrote to myself and read it aloud to my team, that I would start to practice meditation, really not knowing anything about meditation at all.
 Guess what I did….
 Didn’t start!
 It was just words.
 Maybe you can relate?

 Then this year I have spoken at a few events, to prepare, I went to an amazing woman Lisa Lachlan Bell for voice coaching.
-Lisa not only an amazing voice coach, business woman and mother, but she is also a master meditator.
+Lisa not only an amazing voice coach, businesswoman, and mother, but she is also a master meditator.
 Over time she spoke to me about meditation and so it was tapping me on the shoulder again.

 In April this year, I engaged a gorgeous lady Michelle Matangi for some coaching around mindset and food (because it is a life long journey to better ourselves and I most certainly don’t have all the answers.)
 Much to my surprise and maybe disappointment, the first change that she wanted to make was to start meditation on a daily basis.

 That was enough of the universe whispering to me that I should try the practice of meditation.
 Sometimes, you have to listen!

 So, I started, every-day with a 10 to 15-minute guided meditation.
 My first introduction was with Meegan Care’s Podcast.
 Click here to find her guided meditations.

 Every bone in my body RESISTS for some reason.